rsing148/CommunityClassroom-Git/README.md

 $ git commit --amend
 ```

+* It basically replaces the old commit with a new commit.
+It's as if the previous commit never happened, and it won't show up in your repository history.

 * Only amend commits that are still local and have not been pushed somewhere.
 Amending previously pushed commits and force pushing the branch will cause problems for your collaborators.

 ## Unstaging a Staged File

 * Let's say you've changed two files and want to commit them as two separate changes, but you accidentally type `git add *` and stage both of them.
-To unstage a file (file will become just a modified file) you can run the command:
+To unstage a file (file will become just a modified file) you can run the command :
 _OLD METHOD_
 ```
 $ git reset HEAD <filename>